DanielCarlson2/Hackthethon/README.md

 Prerequisite: Follow the CSV generator instructions first if you do not have a CSV file ready to upload.

-Step 1: Open the Shiny App Tool
+Step 1: Open the Shiny App Tool located in the Github folder titled "AppDevelopment"
 - Launch the Shiny application in RStudio or from the console.
 - The interface will open automatically in your web browser.